geothm/spring-fundamentals/src/main/resources/exercises.md

 AOP 4.
 Create an aspect that logs the method calls of all methods inside a certain class.

 AOP 5.
 Create an aspect that logs the method calls of all methods that have a custom annotation.

+MVC1.
+Create a simple HTML document with the following structure:

+A title "My First HTML Page"
+A heading (h1) with the text "Welcome to My Page"
+A paragraph with the text "This is my first HTML page.
+I'm learning how to create web pages using HTML."

+MVC2.
+Create an HTML document that includes:

+A heading (h2) with the text "My Favorite Fruits"
+An unordered list of your three favorite fruits

+MVC3.
+A heading (h2) with the text "Useful Links" Three hyperlinks to your favorite websites.
+Use descriptive text for the links.

+MVC4.
+A heading (h2) with the text "My Favorite Animal" An image of your favorite animal.
+Use the alt attribute to provide alternative text for the image.

+MVC5.
+A heading (h2) with the text "My Daily Routine" An ordered list with at least three items representing your daily routine.
+Within one of the list items, include a nested unordered list with sub-tasks or activities.